 Avery Janeczek Kalapa is a Certified Iyengar Yoga Teacher (CIYT), ERYT500, YACEP, BFA.
 Avery has been practicing yoga since 1998 and teaching full time since 2004.

 The intersections of yoga/ spiritual practice and social justice provide vital inspiration.
-Avery is interested in how we can collaboratively work to decolonize yoga culture, create access, heal ancestral trauma, and use yoga practice to emblazon the necessary inner and outer work of dismantling hetero-patriarchal capitalist white supremacy.
-The work of inner healing, awakening, and compassion to be inseparable and a key part of dismantling systems of oppression, and building towards collective liberation.
+Let’s explore together how we can collaboratively work to decolonize yoga culture, create access, heal ancestral trauma, and use yoga practice to emblazon the necessary inner and outer work of dismantling hetero-patriarchal capitalist white supremacy.
+The work of inner healing, awakening, and compassion are a key part of dismantling systems of oppression, and building towards collective liberation.
 Anti-oppression work can be a spiritual path that allows us to reclaim our connection, within and with others.
 And yoga can help us stay on the path of solidarity and showing up.

-Avery is a white settler, non binary, queer women, who was raised wild and magical, off the grid in rural West Virginia and later, New Mexico, and holds a BFA from Elam School of Fine Art in New Zealand.
-In addition to practicing and teaching yoga, they’re raising two marvelous children, tend an organic garden (which tends them, in turn), makes art, and is a champion of self care/ caring for each other within resilient community.
+Avery is a magical nonbinary, neurodiverse, queer, mixed class white settler who was raised by creative, counterculture hippies in rural West Virginia and later, New Mexico.
+Avery holds a BFA from Elam School of Fine Art in New Zealand.
+In addition to practicing and teaching yoga, they’re raising two marvelous children, tend an organic garden (which tends them, in turn), makes art, and is grateful for community.

 Avery was a featured model and yoga teacher in the Adidas + Wanderlust Summer 2019 Collection, and received a grant from Adidas to produce Yoga for All: A Healing Justice Immersion in May of 2019.